timjogorman/RicherEventDescription/guidelines.md

 entire string, but instead will designate a single word, the syntactic "head" of the phrase, which will represent that whole idea.

-Deciding whether or not a term should be one, many or no entities or events is entirely a semantic decision described above; the details here are merely a decision about the span which you should mark after that.
+Deciding whether or not a term should be one, many, or no entities or events is entirely a semantic decision described above; the details here are merely a decision about the span which you should mark after that.
 A single noun phrase can have many ENTITYs or EVENTs (every word in "United States Olympics Organization Chairwoman"